isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bugs/index.md

 ### 3. Massive Bed Bug Infestation on Sofa
 Bed bugs will hide
 in most furniture types - particularly in their undersides, seams, and corners.
-- The rule of thumb is that bed bugs will fit in any crack that can also take a credit card.*Check the bugs below hanging on sofas!�*
+- The rule of thumb is that bed bugs will fit in any crack that can also take a credit card.*Check the bugs below hanging on sofas!*

 Rarely will bed bugs hide in vinyl, suede, or leather sofa or couch materials.
 - So, if you sit on an infested chair or couch - its highly likely that youllcarry the bed bugs to your home.